-4 Australians and 2 Indonesians are rescued after being missing in waters off Aceh for 2 days
+4 Australians and 2 Indonesians are rescued after 2 days lost at sea

 One Indonesian crew member is still missing, according to the head of the local rescue agency.

-Peter Foote was told his son had paddled his surfboard to an island to raise the alarm, and that the other three Australians were found clinging to their boards at sea.
+Peter Foote was told his son had paddled his surfboard to an island to raise the alarm, and that the three other Australians were found clinging to their boards at sea.
 It is not clear how the two Indonesians survived.

-The six who were rescued were taken to Pinang island for further medical assistance.
+The six who were rescued were taken to Pinang island for medical assistance.

 Elliot Foote, his partner Steph Weisse, and friends Will Teagle and Jordan Short, along with the three Indonesians, were in the boat in waters around Sarang Alu and Banyak islands.
 They were part of a group of 12 Australians and five Indonesians in two boats who were traveling to Pinang Island, a destination known for its pristine beach and good waves for surfing.